harakascale/blogpost-mean-app/README.md

 # MessageBoardApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.
-This fullstack application using the MEAN Stack.
+This application was built using the MEAN Stack.
 The frontend was built with Angular.
 The BackEnd was built with nodejs and Express.js.
 MongoDB was used for the database.

 ## Development server